Nachtalb/reverse_image_search_bot/README.md

 ## Commands:
 - /help, /start: show a help message with information about the bot and it's usage.
+- /best_match URL: Search for the best match on TinEye (and IQDB when nothing is found on TinEye).
+The `URL` is a link to an image

 ## Attention whore stuff:
 Please share this bot with your friends so that I ([the magician](https://github.com/Nachtalb/) behind this project)